abbeyperini/DC_Back_End/README.md

 - Prompt was to add the ability to allow user to register, login, signout, and only see their information after they login successfully to a previous app.
 - We were encouraged to apply these things to a hobby project if we didn't like the previous prompt, so I started PetPlanner.

+**Week 8 - old versions of Pet Planner**

+- The week 8 folder contains two versions of my hobby PetPlanner app, using pg-promise and sequelize with mustache templates.
+- Go to my [PetPlanner repository](https://github.com/abbeyperini/PetPlanner) to see the current version using React and screenshots.